aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 Let's create a component that shows our benches.

-* Let's start by making make two files: `components/bench_index.jsx` and `components/bench_index_container.js`
+* First we'll start by making make two files: `components/bench_index.jsx` and `components/bench_index_container.js`

+* After we've made both of these components, we'll add the container to our router in `root.jsx` to it's rendered when users visit our site.

 ### The Container Component